What accessible content is

 - read plain text quickly and accurately

-AI tools struggle with content that includes:
+AI tools struggle with content that:

-- content hidden inside complex widgets
+- hides content inside complex widgets